GraemeMalcolm/data-engineer/Instructions/Labs/03-Create-a-Lake-Database.md

     | ---- | ---- | ----------- | ----------- |
     | SalesOrder | ProductId | Product | ProductId |

+    The ability to define relationships between tables helps enforce referential integrity between related data entities.
+This is a common feature of relational databases that would otherwise be difficult to apply to files in a data lake.

 7. Publish the database again to save the changes.
 8. In the **Data** pane on the left, switch back to the **Workspace** tab so you can see the **RetailDB** lake database.
 Then use the **...** menu for its **Tables** folder to refresh the view and see the newly created **SalesOrder** table.